anthemion-org/ogle-web/README.md

 Other times, functions are named only with nouns.
 When this is done, the noun is _what the function returns_.

 Roots representing boolean values (or functions that return booleans) begin with `Ck`.
 I intended this as a consistent replacement for the `is` and `has` terms that some developers use to prefix their boolean variables, but it is more useful than that.
 Consider a class method `uReady`.
 Does this method tell us _whether_ the instance is ready, or does it cause the instance to _become_ ready?
 In this case, it is the latter.
-If it were answering a ‘yes/no’ question like ‘is it ready?’, it would be called ‘uCkReady’.
+If it were answering a ‘yes/no’ question, it would be called ‘uCkReady’.

-This honors the rule that standalone nouns in function names tell the reader _what_ is being returned.
-If the function were refactored later to return members from a status enumeration, we would change its name to `uStatReady`.
+This honors the rule that standalone nouns in function names tell the reader _what_ is being returned — in this case, a ‘check’.
+If the function were refactored to return members from a status enumeration, we would change its name to `uStatReady`.
 The meaning is clear in either case, and the `uReady` name remains available if the verb usage is also required.

 English being what it is, ambiguities can yet arise.
 For instance, is ‘Cache’ a noun or a verb?
 When read as a noun, `uCache` perhaps returns a caching object.
 When read as a verb, the same function caches some unspecified value.
 It might help to suffix standalone verbs with an underscore (continuing the ‘verb/underscore/object’ pattern described earlier) but I have never tried that.
 This problem isn’t especially common, but it is something to watch for, and sometimes I chose different names to avoid it.